 Fine Motor Skills: Baby makes a game of picking up and dropping toys or objects.

 Social Skills: Baby may experience full-on stranger anxiety now.
 This can even happen with adults the baby knows somewhat.
 Baby may be especially clingy to parents and have a meltdown if separated.
 May have a favorite toy.

 Language Skills: Baby uses pointing, head movements, and body language to communicate with intention.
 Understands “no.”

 Gross Motor Skills: Baby begins attempting to pull themselves up to a standing position by holding onto furniture and stable objects for assistance.
 He watches the path of something as it falls.

 Fine Motor Skills: Baby can pick up objects with all four fingers engaged.
 May pick up small objects like cereal with thumb and forefinger.

 If you notice these signs, talk to your pediatrician.

-As you notice your baby hit his or her 6-9 month baby milestones, keep an eye out for signs that may require more insight by your doctor.
+As you notice your baby hit their 6-9 month baby milestones, keep an eye out for signs that may require more insight by your doctor.
 If your baby is exhibiting any of the following signs by the age of nine months, ask your child’s doctor for further recommendations.